Slavery, a grave violation of human rights

 And shown him the two highways?

-But he has not attempted the path that is steep.
+But he has not attempted the steep path.

-And what will explain to you the path that is steep?
+And what will explain to you the steep path?

 (It is:) freeing the slave;